sugi-chan/siege_mask_rnn/README.md

 ~~I was not able to include the model files or image dataset, I would be happy to provide them if anyone ends up being interested.~~

-Got around to uploading them somewhhere so [here](https://drive.google.com/open?id=1TZJv8uxdIkIJd5nane7OXbVQNWDmCl_T) is a link to the dataset stored on google Drive.
+Got around to uploading them somewhere so [here](https://drive.google.com/open?id=1TZJv8uxdIkIJd5nane7OXbVQNWDmCl_T) is a link to the dataset stored on google Drive.

 -siege_output folder contains some sample images that I passed through the model to see how it was performing